Feel Like I Have UTI But Test is Negative: Getting Medical Insights Right

 What to Do After a Negative UTI Test?

 After you get the negative UTI test result, consult a urologist or consider further evaluation like a pelvic exam to explore other potential causes for your persistent symptoms.
+Sometimes, persistent symptoms may be due to chronic infections that are not detected by standard tests, as these long-standing infections can be missed or misdiagnosed and may require more comprehensive diagnostic approaches.
 You should not dismiss your symptoms.
 Instead, pursue further investigation for an accurate diagnosis and effective treatment.

 When to Seek Medical Help for Persistent Symptoms?